 Integration with services such as G Suite, Slack, and Zoom.

-Microlearning-based training.
+Microlearning-based learning.

 Includes gamification tools.